-When I came up with this tassel idea, I didn’t really knot how I would accomplish the project that I saw in my head and I ran into some issues until I knew exactly how to do it.
+When I came up with this macrame tassel idea, I didn’t really know how I would accomplish the project that I saw in my head and I ran into some issues until I knew exactly how to do it.
 That’s why the one tassel is finished already in the below photos and I’m showing you what I exactly did with the second tassel.

-Drilling the cup holes
+Drilling the cup holes for the macrame tassel

-TIP: You can actually skip the cotton rope too and just make the tassels with the cups and macrame yarn.
+TIP: You can actually skip the cotton rope too and just make the macrame tassels with the cups and macrame yarn.
 Just make sure you drill a small hole into the cups and add thin yarn instead of the thick rope.
 That way you have single tassels to hang somewhere without the heavy and thick cotton rope.